coursera/courier/index.md

 --------

 <p class="lead">
-Courier is a modern schema language and data binding generator for data interchange.
+Data interchange for a modern web + mobile stack data should be based on a solid schema language and language idiomatic data binding generators.
 </p>

 #### Why Courier?